ruuda/blog/posts/config-format-lang.md

 Would you have caught those in review?

-It gets worse:
-suppose we need to add a third database, Charlie.
+Now suppose we need to add a third database, Charlie.
 A perfect task for the intern, who is going to copy three stanzas and change `bravo` to `charlie`.
 Congrats, we now copied the bugs!

-While line noise matters,
-the real problem is that we have no tools for abstraction.
+While line noise matters to some extent, the real problem is that we have no tools for abstraction.
-We can bikeshed about formats, but what we really need is a _language_.
+We can bikeshed about trailing commas, but what we really need is a _programming language_.
 This is what that same configuration looks like in [RCL]:

 <pre><code class="sourceCode">{